-Figure 6.3-2 shows the case where a cross-domain analysis service incorporates the results of single-domain analysis service(s) which are embedded within single-domain control service(s).
+Figure 6.3-2 shows the case where a cross-domain MDA incorporates the results of single-domain MDA(s) which are embedded within single-domain control loop service(s).
+Service assurance control loop may be conducted at single-domain bases where MDA role is assumed by analytics.
+The cross-domain MDA may further leverage the output from one or multiple single-domain control loops for its analytics for the e2e service assurance.